lmc297/besPLOT/README.md

 0e.
 Make sure all other rows/columns contain numerical data

-* For an example matrix file, see section "Matrix File Examples" below

 1. Upload your file  by clicking the "Browse" button under "Matrix file (n x m matrix)" in the left panel.

 2. Select the delimiter for your matrix in the drop-down menu under "Matrix delimiter", i.e. tell besPLOT which character is used to separate columns of your matrix (whitespace, tab, space, comma, colon, or semicolon)

 ## Additional Steps (Categorical Metadata)

+* For an example metadata file, see section "Metadata File Examples" below

 0a.
 Make sure that the text file containing your metadata has columns separated by one of the following: whitespace, tab, space, comma, colon, or semicolon